What is a Real Estate Investment Trust (REIT)?

 REITs have a tax efficient nature; because most of the company's taxable income is distributed to shareholders through dividends, the company is largely exempt from Corporation Tax.
 Therefore the double taxation (Corporation Tax plus the tax on dividends) of ordinary property funds is removed.

 How risky are REITs?

 Most REITs focus on particular types of commercial development.
 This concentration leaves them vulnerable to a downturn in this particular sector of real estate.

 Investors should also examine where the REIT's projects are located.
-A high concentration of development in one community or geographic region may leave it vulnerable to a downturn in that area's economy.
+A high concentration of development in one community or geographic region may leave it vulnerable to a downturn in that area's economy

 Benefits of REITs

-A REIT diversifies your investment over a number of different properties, so ironing out the sharp ups and downs that you may get form investing in one individual property therefore, your risk can be reduced.
+A REIT diversifies your investment over a number of different properties, so ironing out the sharp ups and downs that you may get from investing in one individual property therefore, your risk can be reduced.

 Different REITs focus on different properties such as, industrial, commercial, residential and office accommodation, so it is important to consider which area best suits your needs and appetite for risk.

 - Currently exempt from Corporation Tax*.

 - Liquidity - easily traded on the LSE online and by telephone.